(Disclosure: Some of the links below may be affiliate links)

-If you invested before 2006 in a Target Retirement Fund from Vanguard, your allocation would have changed very significantly.
+If you invested before 2006 in a Target Retirement Fund from Vanguard, your allocation would have changed significantly.
 You may not have wanted international bonds.
 You may not have wanted a large allocation to international stocks.
 But you had no choice in the matter.
 I think this is a big problem.

-You may not know the date at which you are going to retire.
-It is not easy to know precisely the year at which you will be able to retire.
-It is likely you have an estimate of the years until retirement.
-But this estimate may be wrong by a few years (or by many).
-Either you are too optimistic or too pessimistic, or simply something happens that completely changes your plan for good or for bad.
+You may not know the date on which you will retire.
+It is difficult to know precisely the year you can retire.
+You likely have an estimate of the years until retirement.
+But this estimate may be wrong by a few years (or many).
+Either you are too optimistic or too pessimistic, or something happens that completely changes your plan for good or bad.

 You cannot change your strategy.
 You cannot if you want to get more aggressive or conservative.
 You are stuck with the strategy of the Target Retirement Fund.
 You could sell it and buy a new one, but this will generate capital gains which may be taxed depending on your country.

-But they are an investing instrument for lazy people, in my opinion.
+But they are an investment instrument for lazy people, in my opinion.
 If you want to follow precisely a Target Retirement Fund as a template, it is straightforward to replicate it by buying the funds it is made of.
-And if the fund makes a change you are not comfortable with, you are free to reproduce the change or not.
+And if the fund makes a change you are uncomfortable with, you are free to reproduce the change.
 And you can often achieve lower TER than the Target Retirement Fund itself.

 What do you think about Target Retirement Funds?
 Do you own any of them?